b0tting/aws-lambda-layer-creator/README.md

 ```
 ..would create a layer with requests and the urllib3 dependecy in a version below 2.0.

 The result will be a ZIP file ready to be uploaded to AWS Lambda.
+A README.md will be added to the zip with the command used to create the layer.

 #### Supported python runtime
 - python3.6